AhmedAtef283/TokuApp/README.md

-# Toku Learning App
+# Toku App

-A new Flutter project.
+Toku App is a Japanese Learning App give us a nice tour in learning Japanese Language.

-## Getting Started
+- Toku App try to learn user how to pronounce the name of (Colors , Family Members , Numbers and Finally how to read phrases).

-This project is a starting point for a Flutter application.
+-